secretstartups/handbook/content/handbook/solutions-architects/tools-and-resources/_index.md

 ## Tools and Resources

-Tools and resources provide infomation to help Solution Architects to conduct POV or workshops, respond to RFx, manage customer facing activities, support on-going product learning.
+Tools and resources provide infomation to help Solutions Architects to conduct POV or workshops, respond to RFx, manage customer facing activities, support on-going product learning.

 ### Education and Enablement